 - 1 teaspoon salt and about ¼ teaspoon freshly ground pepper

 - 2 tablespoons of flour or matzo meal

 - ¼ teaspoon baking powder

 - 3 cups potatoes, measured after grating.
-I use either Yukon gold or small red potatoes.
+I prefer Russet (baking or Idaho potatoes) but also use Yukon gold or small red potatoes.

 - Canola oil (about ½ cup) – Don’t be afraid of this much oil.
 After frying at a high temperature, I still had about half of it left.

 - Measuring spoons

 - Food processor with large grating blade or hand grater

 - Large fork (for stirring) and spoon (for shaping latkes)